One Way Passage: Reception

-In his autobiography Looking for a Street, Charles Willeford describes seeing the movie as a thirteen-year-old: "One Way Passage" is still my all-time favorite movie, but I have never risked seeing it again.
-I cried so hard when the movie ended the usher took me out of the lobby and gave me a glass of water.
+In his autobiography Looking for a Street, Charles Willeford describes seeing the movie as a thirteen-year-old: "One Way Passage is still my all-time favorite movie, but I have never risked seeing it again.
+I cried so hard when the movie ended the usher took me out of the lobby and gave me a glass of water."

+President Ronald Reagan wrote in his diary on January 8, 1982, that he and Nancy watched the film at Camp David, writing of it: "We ran an old movie, One Way Passage – Kay Francis, Wm.
+Powell.
+It was wonderful."

 Box office

 According to Warners records, the film earned $791,000 in the US and Canada and $317,000 elsewhere.
 This success led the studio to remake the film in 1940.

-Accolades
+Awards and honors

 Robert Lord won an Oscar for his original story.

-The film is recognized by American Film Institute in these lists: